ethsecurity/resources/docs/audits-and-security-information/README.md

 * [Not So Smart Contracts: Examples of Solidity security issues](https://github.com/trailofbits/not-so-smart-contracts) - Examples of common Ethereum smart contract vulnerabilities, including code from real smart contracts.

+* [SecurEth Guidelines](https://guidelines.secureth.org) - These guidelines are meant to help guide and inform you through your development process and ensure the highest quality results in your smart contract system and your end product.

 ##Public audit reports

 * [List 1](https://docs.google.com/spreadsheets/d/1UDni6Dy_xE7MD5pcTptk7mGlgyarueLQYHZisofz4AM/edit?usp=sharing)